-Indo Ocean Project – Dive Master Trainee
+Indo Ocean Project – Divemaster and Research Diver Internship

 Our field expeditions in Indonesia hosts international and local research projects focused on marine megafauna and coral reef conservation.
-The aim of the Indo Ocean Project is to generate high quality scientific data to inform local mangers and stakeholders about the status of shark and ray populations in the Marine Protect Area (MPA), and to increase marine conservation awareness among the local communities and general public.
+The aim of the Indo Ocean Project is to generate high quality scientific data to inform local mangers and stakeholders about the status of Marine Protect Areas (MPA), and to increase marine conservation awareness among the local communities and general public.
 We combine our research project with a divemaster internship program to allow aspiring marine researchers or dive professionals to gain hands-on experience in a professional environment while completing several internationally recognized certifications.

 You don’t need to be a diver or scientist to apply!
 Our project relies on the experience and expertise of our volunteers from around the world to take action and take part.